-That means the capital gains, interest income, and dividends* earned on your TFSA account are all yours to keep.
+That means the capital gains, interest income, and dividends* earned on your TFSA account are yours to keep.
 That being said, the TFSA does not grant you upfront tax deduction privileges like the RRSP.

 When the TFSA was first introduced in 2009, the annual limit was pegged at $5,000.
-It has seen some growth over the years and increases to $6,500 in 2023.
+It has seen some growth over the years and increases to $7,000 in 2024.

 *Foreign dividends may be subject to a withholding tax.

-Starting at $5,000 in 2009, the annual limit has now grown to $6,500 in 2023.
+Starting at $5,000 in 2009, the annual limit has now grown to $7,000 in 2024.

-This means there has been a total of three increases that can be attributed to the inflation index (in 2013, 2019, and 2023).
+This means there has been a total of four increases that can be attributed to the inflation index (in 2013, 2019, 2023, and 2024).
 A one-time increase by the Conservative government to $10,000 in 2015 lasted just one year.

 The table below shows the annual TFSA contribution limit starting in 2009: